Colors have proven to play a strong communication role in a space that speaks its purpose, value, and personality.

 Here is a tip!

-To select where to choose the Snowbound in your home, use the following guidelines.
+To select where to choose the Snowbound in your home, use the following special guidelines.

 If the palette in your home is inclined towards cooler grey tones with bright white accents on walls and tiles, try choosing Snowbound for the trims, molding, and cabinets.